-The features that define large cap companies are what help make them attractive to investors.
-Generally, these stocks are viewed as being safer investments compared to mid cap or small cap stocks.
-During periods of volatility in the stock market, a large cap company may have an edge over smaller companies when it comes to riding out pricing fluctuations or larger shifts in the economy.
+The features that define large-cap companies are what help make them attractive to investors.
+Generally, these stocks are safer investments compared to mid-cap or small-cap stocks.
+During periods of volatility in the stock market, a large-cap company may have an edge over smaller companies when it comes to riding out pricing fluctuations or larger shifts in the economy.

 With newer companies that have a shorter history, for example, it can be harder to pinpoint accurate values.
 The danger here lies in buying an overvalued stock that experiences a significant price drop later.
-Large cap stocks can also be easier to sell if you need to change your position.
-This is because their reputation is usually known across a broad base of investors.
+Large-cap stocks can also be easier to sell if you need to change your position.

-This relates to another con, which involves the return profile of large cap stocks.
+This relates to another con, which involves the return profile of large-cap stocks.
 Generally, the more risk associated with a stock, the higher the return may be.
-Since large caps are seen as safer bets, you may not see sky-high returns the way you might with stocks of a different market cap.
-Investing in large cap stocks is generally more appropriate if you’re looking for stable returns and reliable income from dividends.
+Since large-cap stocks are seen as safer bets, you may not see sky-high returns the way you might with stocks of a different market cap.
+Investing in them is generally more appropriate if you’re looking for stable returns and reliable income from dividends.

 Something else that can work against larger companies is their size.
 Reorganizing internally or revamping their business model to pivot in another direction could be hard to do.
 This could put them at a disadvantage in the marketplace if it causes them to lose some of their competitive edge.

-- There are a few key metrics you can look at to evaluate larger companies before investing.
+- There are a few key metrics you can look at when evaluating larger companies’ stocks.
 For example, it helps to consider things like the price-earnings ratio.
 This measures the company’s current share price in relation to its earnings per share, and how much debt the company has on its balance sheet.
-Looking at how share prices and dividend prices are trending can also offer some valuable insight.
+Paying attention to how share prices and dividend prices are trending can also offer some valuable insight.
 Just remember that past history doesn’t guarantee future performance.